Skip to main content

 Making It Readable

-Once you've chosen what your chart displays, make sure you can actually read it under pressure.
-In a fast-moving market, your visual processing speed matters.
-Every setting that adds friction or ambiguity is a decision delayed, and delayed decisions in a live trade have a cost.
+Once you've chosen what your chart displays, make sure you can read it under pressure.
+Every setting that adds friction is a decision delayed.

 The clean chart you just built is the workspace you'll use in the next lesson, where you start paper trading: executing trades in simulation to practice your process without risking real capital.